 Registers are kept on-site at every setting and children are marked in as soon as they arrive at the club and signed out when they leave, showing that they have left the premises.
 At the end of each day, it is the responsibility of the person in charge to close the setting, ensuring all Health & Safety measures are met and all children have been correctly signed out, checking ALL areas of the setting.
 Once all areas have been checked the person in charge signs all children’s registers to confirm that they are satisfied all children have left the premises.

 Prevent duty became law in 2015.
 This is a duty on all schools and registered early years providers to have due regard in preventing people being drawn into terrorism.
 Practitioners must be alert to any reason for concern in the child’s life at home or elsewhere.
 This includes awareness of the expression of extremist views.

-The term ‘Toxic Trio’ is used to describe the issues of domestic abuse, mental health and substance misuse.
+The term ‘Toxic Trio’ is used to describe the issues of domestic abuse, mental ill-health, and substance misuse.
 They are now viewed as key indicators of increased risk of harm to children and young people.
-Children in one quarter of families experienced all three of the toxic trio.
+Children in one-quarter of families experienced all three of the toxic trio.
 The toxic trio is described as:

-- Parental mental illness: doesn’t necessarily have an adverse impact on child’s developmental needs, but essential to always assess its implications for each child in family
+- Parental mental illness: does not necessarily have an adverse impact on child’s developmental needs, but essential to always assess its implications for each child in family

 Child Sexual Exploitation (CSE)